is having to choose between

 him.
 I guarantee it.”

 “With whom?”
-She blurted out the
+She blurted out the question without thinking.
+As they sat

 there facing one another, the moment turned quickly uncomfortable.
-Eena dropped her gaze.
+Eena dropped

 Derian sighed dismally.
-“I fear
+“I fear that as well-intentioned as the council

-you on Earth for so long has done more harm than good.
-They should have kept you in Harrowbeth under
+harm than good.
+They should have kept you in Harrowbeth under my protection.”

 “Maybe you should’ve left me alone on Earth,” she mumbled, refusing to